 C. “I will use this device at the same time, either in the morning or before bedtime, and compare the readings with my personal best reading.”

-D. “I will notify the doctor if my peak flow rating is 90% less than my personal best peak flow.”
+D. “I will notify the doctor if my peak flow rating is 90% or more than my personal best peak flow.”

 The answer is C. This option is correct.
 Option A is wrong because this device monitors how controlled a patient’s asthma is and if it is getting worst.
 It doesn’t make the lung stronger.
 Option B is wrong because the patient exhales as hard as they can onto the device.
 Option D is wrong because a flow rate of 90% of the personal best peak flow is a good reading.